 - Optimizing servers for scalability, speed, and stability

-- Implementing security structures and its best practices
+- Implementing security structures and best practices such as authentication, authorization, and data encryption

 - Generating reusable code libraries for future implementation